 All rights reserved.
 Any reproduction, publication and reprint in the form of a different publication, whether printed or produced electronically, in whole or in part, is permitted only with the explicit written authorization of the authors.

 For all questions related to author rights and copyrights, please contact directly the authors.

-Does practicing literacy skills improve academic performance in first-year university students?
-Results from a randomized experiment
+Academic performance of first year university students.
+Do literacy skills matter?
+Results from a grouprandomized encouragement design experiment

-Estelle Bellity, Fabrice Gilles†, Yannick L'Horty‡
+Estelle Bellity\, Fabrice Gilles†, Yannick L'Horty‡